How to Manage Microsoft Licensing in Certero

 • The Windows Server version and edition detected (or the highest across a cluster)

-• The calculated license requirement
+• The calculated licence requirement

-• The applied license category and metric
+• The applied licence category and metric

 4. Drill through the guest VM column to see virtual machines and manage exclusions.